The best meat delivery deals for the 4th of July

 The deal:

 Crowd Cow has a lineup of Fourth of July meat boxes depending on your crew's taste.
-Poultry lovers can get a three free-range whole chickens for $44 or go big with the Ready, Set, Grill box filled with New York strip steaks, hot dogs, tri-tip roast and ribeye.
+Poultry lovers can get three free-range whole chickens for $44, or go big with the Ready, Set, Grill box filled with New York strip steaks, hot dogs, a tri-tip roast and ribeye.

 About Crowd Cow: